Daca Dreamers: What is this immigration debate all about?

 What is Daca?

-The Deferred Action for Childhood Arrivals (Daca) programme affects an estimated 800,000 young people who entered the US without documents as children.
+The Daca programme affects an estimated 700,000 young people who entered the US without documents as children.
+Another million people were eligible but did not apply for the scheme.

 Most of them are from Mexico and other Latin American countries.